Summer 2023 Examinations

 Collection of GCSE Certificates

-All students will be invited to a Certificate Evening to collect their GCSE certificates.
+All students are invited to an Award Ceremony Evening to collect their examination certificates.
 This usually takes place during the autumn term following the issue of results slips on results day.
 A letter with further details will be sent out prior to this event taking place.

-If you are unable to attend the Certificate Evening your certificates must be collected in person AFTER the Certificate Evening has taken place.
+If you are unable to attend the Award Ceremony Evening your certificates must be collected in person AFTER the Award Ceremony Evening has taken place.

 Certificates will NOT be given to anyone other than the pupil without the pupil’s written authorisation.